pantrypoints/sp/content/en/research/countries/china/xi/chapter-04d.md

 also demanded: "Let all the people share the fruits of reform and development, and enable all the people to advance steadily in the direction of common prosperity."3

-Since the 18th National Congress of the Communist Party of China, socialism with Chinese characteristics has entered a new era.
+Since the 18th National Congress of the CCP, socialism with Chinese characteristics has entered a new era.
 A distinctive feature of socialism with Chinese characteristics in the new era is that the people of all ethnic groups throughout the country unite and struggle, constantly create a better life, and gradually realize common prosperity for all the people on the